Faïrouz Malek: Research and career

+Malek has contributed to the Alpha Magnetic Spectrometer detector concept, an apparatus which flew and was installed in the International Space Station to search for the anti-matter in space.

 Malek joined the ATLAS experiment at CERN in 2000.
-She was leading the Grenoble group who were responsible for the design and prototyping of the Liquid Argon (LAr) Calorimeter.
-In 2012, together with the worldwide ATLAS experiment collaborators, she contributed to the discovery of the Higgs boson.
+She was leading the Grenoble group who were responsible for the design and prototyping of the Liquid Argon (LAr) Calorimeter and was the scientific leader of the French WLCG grid-computing infrastructure.
+Together with the worldwide ATLAS experiment collaborators, she contributed to the discovery of the Higgs boson, announced in 2012.

 Malek was President of the Alps branch of the French Physics Society, Société Française de Physique (SFP) from 2000 to 2002.
-She is also member of the European Physical Society since more than twenty years and served in the Physics for development group during four years (2010-2014).
-She served in the "Physics for development Committee (C13)" of the International Union of Pure and Applied Physics (IUPAP) organization from 2009 to 2015.
+Member of the European Physical Society since 2007, she served in the "physics for development group" during four years (2010-2014).
+She also served in the "Physics for development Committee (C13)" of the International Union of Pure and Applied Physics (IUPAP) organization from 2009 to 2015.